 Sash – A single assembly of stiles and rails that holds the glass in the frame.

-Self-closing screen door – Screen door that gently closes after when someone enters or exits.
+Self-Closing Screen Door – Screen door that closes gently after someone enters or exits.

 Sill – The horizontal sections that form the bottom of the frame of a window or door.